Types of Kitchen Towels

 - Cotton – The best kitchen towels are made from tightly-woven cotton because they are absorbent, soft, and capable of soaking up large amounts and withstanding hundreds of wash cycles without losing its strength or durability.
 Soft cotton also prevents smudging and watermarks with little effort.
 Cotton towels are soft enough to absorb but durable enough to withstand repeated uses and washings.

-What’s the Most Absorbent Kitchen Towel Material?
+What is the Most Absorbent Kitchen Towel Material?

 Kitchen Towels vs Tea Towels

-What’s the Best Way to Wash Tea Towels?
+The Best Way to Wash

 Tea Towel vs Dish Towel

 Tea towels and dish towels are both types of kitchen towels.
 Originally an accessory for the upper class in 18th century England, tea towels are usually much thinner and are traditionally made from linen.
-They can be used to polish delicate china, furniture, jewelry, etc. and are also often used as décor.
+They can be used to polish delicate china, furniture, jewelry and more and are also often used as décor.
 Dish towels, on the other hand, originated in the early 20th century America when the Great Depression forced housewives to get creative with the rough cotton from their animal feed sacks and reuse the material for towels, clothing, and other household textiles.
 Dish towels are used exclusively for washing and drying dishes and should be kept separate from other towels to prevent the spread of bacteria.
 They are generally made from a more durable, absorbent cotton material.

 The distinction between tea towels and dish towels can also depend on the language used in any given place and how they refer to a cloth used for drying dishes.
 A quick check of Google Trends reveals that many people from the UK, Australia and New Zealand have searched for ‘tea towels’ online but almost none have searched for ‘dish towels’.
 On the other hand, the U.S. and Canada have had many searched for ‘dish towel’ with much fewer results for ‘tea towels’.
 Apparently, Google treats ‘tea towels’ and ‘dish towels’ the same way, both showing the same search results.